mezmo/mezmo-mcp/README.md

 - `list all my pipelines`
 - `show me details for pipeline <pipeline title>`
-- `create a new pipeline called "My Awesome Pipeline"`
 - `export error logs from the last 30 minutes for app "my-app-frontend"`
 - `analyze my <app name> error logs with the query “tag:prod” from the last 30 minutes and determine root cause`